 This opulent restaurant clings to the fine-dining standards of old.
 They still have a dress code— no jeans, no tennis shoes.
 Tables are set formally with crystal wine glasses, china, and knife rests.
 I recognized most of the people working the floor; our server has been working there for 28 years.
 Ask for a glass of Champagne and the sommelier appears.
 He delivers the order and describes how the glass is etched to induce the lovely bubbles to form a single line to the top.
 The temperature is 47 degrees, cool enough to quench but warm enough to take in the yeasty qualities of the wine.
 In early March, there were three dining options: a three-course option with a seasonal slant ($55), a three-course menu from their list of classics ($80), and a five-course tasting ($110).
 However, the menu options change frequently.
 We found all of the menus uninspired, almost dated, compared to what is going on in other kitchens in town.

-- Leading Off (3/4/14) by Tim Rogers
+- Leading Off (4/14/14) by Cristina Daglas

-Sign up to our newsletters to Get D insider information and updates in your inbox.
+Sign up to our newsletters to get top news stories and breaking alerts delivered to your email inbox.